pgaret/react-component-lifecycle-web-0916/README.md

-# React Component Lifecycle
+# React Component Lifecycle #done

 ## Overview

 In this lesson, we'll describe the phases, as well as the importance, of the React component lifecycle.

 ## Objectives

 1. Distinguish between props and states as they relate to React components
 2. Describe the three phases of the React component lifecycle
 3. Define lifecycle methods and how they enable the component to react to different events
 4. Define and describe various lifecyclce methods